Kreis Wirsitz: History

+Demographics

 Powiat Wyrzyski (1919-1939)

 By the Treaty of Versailles on June 28, 1919 Germany ceded the Kreis Wirsitz to the newly reestablished Poland.
 On November 25, 1919 both countries agreed upon how to hand over the territories ceded to Poland, but still held by Germany.
 This agreement was ratified on January 10, 1920.
 So official representatives of Germany (soldiers, government officials and the like) left the Kreis Wirsitz between January 17 and February 4, 1920 which was then factually taken over by Poland.

 The Kreis Wirsitz officially became the powiat Wyrzyski (Polish for county of Wyrzysk).
 The population of ceded territories was entitled to choose to become Poles or remain Germans.
 Many ethnic Germans emigrated to Germany (so-called optants, who opted not to become Poles).
 This emigration and intra-Polish migration resulted in figures as measured in the Polish census of 1931.
 Then 20.5% of the county's population were Germans.

 On April 1, 1938 the powiat Wyrzyski was ceded from the Poznań Voivodeship (the Polish name of the Province of Posen), to the Voivodeship of Pomerania which was renamed the Greater Pomerania (Polish: Województwo Wielkopomorskie).
 Covering most of the territory of historical Pomerelia, this voivodeship is also called Voivodeship of Pomerelia, to avoid confusion with the Prussian Province of Pomerania, with the Free State of Prussia being a federal state of Germany.